stronnag/mwptools/docs/manual/docs/mwp-Radar-View.md

 Note that the SDR protocols may also be used with network services that provide ADS-B reports (usually for a fee or for provided local data).

+If you wish to use  the [readsb](https://github.com/Mictronics/readsb-protobuf) "protobuf" or [dump1090-fa](https://github.com/flightaware/dump1090) JSON formats, it is currently necessary to install a small daemon on the SDR server (see the `src/samples/adsb-extra` directory).
+In future, it will be possible to poll this data using the SDR server's optional web server (where available).

 ## mwp Configuration

 {{ mwp }} can receive the 'radar' data over one or two connections, either or both may be active, and {{ mwp }} can receive and display 'own vehicle' telemetry (MSP, LTM or Smartpost), [Tracked Telemetry](mwp-telemetry-tracker.md), 'INAV-radar' and 'MAVlink Traffic' data simultaneously.
 Radar data may be received over: